dusanov/etl_workshift_exercise/README.md

 This projects consists of two Spring Boot apps:
 * WorkShiftRestEndpoint - endpoint for generating random work shift data
 * ETLJob - Console app to consume the endpoint, transform and load it to the H2 database.

+### WorkShiftRestEndpoint
+At boot time, app will randomly generate shift data for the previous week.
+This data will be served through Shift rest controller.
+There will be only two rest methods:
+* get - serves all records
+* get/{id} - serves one particular shift

+#### Models
+* shift

+### ETLJob
+Console app - consumes the endpoint, transform and loads it to the H2 database.

+#### Models
+* break
+* allowance
+* award_interpretation
+* shift